francoisrob/Nahka/README.md

 ## 3.5 Shipping Options

-When the customer places an order, the cart details are emailed to the store owner.
-The store owner then contacts the customer to confirm the order and arrange for shipping.
+When the customer places an order, the cart details are emailed to the customer.

 ## 3.6 The front page: adding and changing images